 Bellevue is a very small village located in the state of Michigan.
-With a population of 1,285 people and two constituent neighborhoods, Bellevue is the 439th largest community in Michigan.
-Much of the housing stock in Bellevue was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,290 people and two constituent neighborhoods, Bellevue is the 439th largest community in Michigan.
+Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bellevue is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Bellevue who work in office and administrative support (19.16%), sales jobs (7.32%), and personal care services (6.07%).

 The overall crime rate in Bellevue is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 The percentage of people in Bellevue with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.62% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bellevue in 2010 was $20,875, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $83,500 for a family of four.

 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Native American.
 Important ancestries of people in Bellevue include German, Irish, English, Dutch, and French.

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include Polish and German/Yiddish.